This delicious pumpkin cake is coffee cake meets pumpkin pie! Enjoy the ribbon of pumpkin, running through a sour cream coffee cake.

 If you are expecting a house full for the holidays, wouldn't it be great to have a lovely, season sweet treat on the counter for everyone to enjoy?
 This delicious Sour Cream Pumpkin Coffee Cake fits the bill perfectly!

-Perfect for a snack, a bite with morning or afternoon coffee, for the brunch table or even for dessert, this pumpkin coffee cake will be sure to be popular.
+Perfect for a snack, a bite with morning or afternoon coffee, for the brunch table or even for dessert, this pumpkin cake will be sure to be popular.

 If Pumpkin Pie and Coffee Cake had a love child, it would be this Sour Cream Pumpkin Coffee Cake!